Strategies for Getting Students to Complete Work

 Parents need to understand homework policies and expectations.
 At the beginning of the school year, let parents know they can contact you anytime to discuss homework or anything else.
 Make them feel like they are part of the team, and that they can make a difference.
 A good time to do this is at a parent back-to-school night.
 If parents don’t show up, you can send them an email or give them a call the next day.
 Let them know when you are available and the best way to reach you.

 If a student is struggling with homework during the school year, reach out to their parents.
 Although some parents are more responsive than others, it’s a good first step.
 Some parents may just be unaware of the situation and need to begin reinforcing the importance of completing assignments at home.

-With all the right pieces in place, you can inspire students to learn and enjoy the homework experience.
-Motivating students to do their homework regularly gives them confidence and a love of learning.
-Students usually want to succeed.
-Giving them the tools to do their best will affect them positively for years to come.
+When you put all the right pieces in place, you can motivate and inspire students to learn and enjoy the homework process.
+Encouraging your students to do their homework routinely promotes a love of learning and boosts their confidence.
+Students typically want to succeed, and giving them the proper tools to do their best work will positively affect them for many years to come.

 Check out Our Student Planners